Sembawang Rangers FC

-Sembawang Rangers Football Club was a professional football club in Singapore, based in Sembawang, Singapore The club played for S.League, the top division of football in Singapore.
-The club was also referred to among supporters as the "Stallions".
-They were also known for their Nigerian look-a-like jersey with phenomenal designs used in the inaugural S.League season in the 90s.

-The club was formed as merger between two NFL sides, Gibraltar Crescent and Sembawang Sports Club to enter the inaugural S.League in 1996 as Sembawang Rangers.
-They were known as The Stallions as the founder of the club were born in the Horse.
+Sembawang Rangers Football Club was a professional football club based in Sembawang, Singapore.
+The club played in the S.League, the top division of football in Singapore.
+The club was formed as merger between two NFL sides, Gibraltar Crescent and Sembawang Sports Club, to enter the inaugural S.League.

-Following a league revamp, the club was removed from the S.League at the end of the 2003 season but continued to involved in the Prime League in 2004.

-In the eight seasons of participation, Sembawang Rangers played a total of 207 league matches, with a record of 53 Wins, 47 Draws & 102 Losses.
+They were known as The Stallions as the founder of the club was born in the Horse.
+Following a league revamp, the club was removed from the S.League at the end of the 2003 season.
+In the eight seasons of participation, Sembawang Rangers played a total of 207 league matches, with a record of 53 wins, 47 draws & 102 losses.
 A total of 256 goals were scored while conceding 402 goals in the process.

-The club produce one of the most prominent local player Yazid Yasin which earn 1 cap from the Singapore national football team.

-During the 2001 S.League season, the Stallions relied on Thai players which they filled in all their 5 foreign player slots to sign: Thawatchai Damrong-Ongtrakul, Bamrung Boonprom, Totchtawan Sripan, Niweat Siriwong and Teerasak Po-on.
-Sembawang finished the season in 8th place out of 12.